-Public Service Company of Colorado (PSCo) received an Interconnection Request (IR) on November 7, 2016 which was assigned GI-2016-27 queue position.
-GI-2016-27 is a wind generating facility rated at 640 MW gross electrical output that will be located in Elbert County, Colorado.
-GI-2016-27 would physically interconnect to the Pronghorn Switching Station located on the Missile Site - Pronghorn 345 kV radial transmission line, which is the "Gen-Tie" for the planned Rush Creek Wind Project (GI-2016-3).
-The Pronghorn Switching Station (that was previously known as Rush Creek I site), is expected to be in service by August 2018.
-Although GI-2016-27 will physically interconnect at the Pronghorn station, the Point Of Interconnection (POI) for GI-2016-27 is the 345 kV bus within the Missile Site Substation, because Missile Site is the point at which power from the generating facility is delivered to the PSCo transmission system.
+Public Service Company of Colorado (PSCo) received an Interconnection Request (IR) on March 7, 2017 which was assigned GI-2017-11 queue position.
+GI-2017-11 is a solar photovoltaic (PV) facility rated at 500 MW gross electrical output that will be located in Lincoln County, Colorado.
+GI-2017-11 would physically interconnect to a new switching station located on the Pronghorn - Rush Creek II 345 kV radial transmission line, which is a component of the "Gen-Tie" for the planned Rush Creek Wind Project (GI-2016-3).
+The Gen-Tie line is expected to be in service by August 2018.
+Although GI-2017-11 will physically interconnect to the Gen-Tie, the Point Of Interconnection (POI) for GI-2017-11 is the 345 kV bus within the Missile Site Substation, because Missile Site is the point at which power from the generating facility is delivered to the PSCo transmission system.

-The proposed 640 MW generating facility is expected to consist of 352 General Electric 1.85 MW wind turbine generators.
-Preliminary information on the generating facility's layout suggests that it will be comprised of eight 80 MW groups, each group consisting of one 90 MVA 34.5/345 kV Main Step-up Transformer (MST) and forty-four wind turbine generators.
-The generating facility will connect through a 345 kV line to the Pronghorn Switching Station, and to the Missile Site POI through the 345 kV "Gen-Tie" for Rush Creek Wind Project.
+The proposed 500 MW generating facility is expected to consist of 250 SMA Sunny Central 2200-US inverters, one collector substation, and a short generator tie line.
+Preliminary information on the generating facility's layout suggests that the inverters will be grouped together into one 576 MVA 34.5/345 kV Main Step-up Transformer (MST).
+The generating facility will connect through a 345 kV line to a new switching station approximately 14 circuit miles east of the Pronghorn Switching Station, and to the Missile Site POI through the 345 kV "Gen-Tie" for Rush Creek Wind Project.

-The Commercial Operation Date (COD) requested for the generating facility is July 1, 2019.
-Based on the requested COD, the assumed back-feed date for the facility is January 1, 2019 (approximately six months before the COD).
+The Commercial Operation Date (COD) requested for the generating facility is November 1, 2020.
+Based on the requested COD, the assumed back-feed date for the facility is May 1, 2020 (approximately six months before the COD).

-Figure 1 below depicts the proposed POI for GI-2016-27 and the surrounding transmission system.
+Figure 1 below depicts the proposed POI for GI-2017-11 and the surrounding transmission system.